AKUINO/JBCDIC/README.md

-# BCDIC
+# JBCDIC
-BCDIC (Binary-Coded Decimal Interchange Code) adapted to support the part of ASCII used by JSON (with escape mechanism toward UTF-8) to compress most characters into 4 bits
+BCDIC (Binary-Coded Decimal Interchange Code) adapted to support the part of ASCII used necessary to represent JSON data to compress most characters into 4 bits.
+An escape mechanism allows UTF-8 strings to be inserted as is.

 Problem: Sending JSON like data (mostly numerical) by Radio must be done in a compressed way.
 Compression algorithms are often complex and not "programmer friendly".
 We make a proposal based on the lessons of history, the BCDIC from the 1930's (never underestimate our ancestors!): https://en.wikipedia.org/wiki/BCD_(character_encoding)#IBM_704_BCD_code .

+The compression is done at three levels:

+1) Reduction of fields names and values: the fields names are reduced to one or few upper case letters or digits ("\_" also allowed).
+Special values like _true_, _false_, _null_ are represented with a "+" and one upper case letter (+T,+F,+N).
+Remaining upper case letters can be used for any other repeating string or number in the data.
+Translation dictionnaries must be managed at application level.

+2) Reduction of punctuation: spacing is discarded, ":" is discarded between names and values, "," is discarded between members of an object and between values of an array.
+Values are normalized as UTF-8 strings (special prefix for this and special ending) or 'strings' or "strings" or +number- or -number- or +number+decimals- or -number+decimals- (other numbers structure like time or longitude can be representing by using "+" as a delimiter within the number).

+3) The resulting string is compressed using an encoding table providing 4 bits per character and a row switching mechanism.

-What we mean by "JSON like" is a structure allowing to represent JSON data using a fields' dictionnary translating between a "shortcut" (few uppercase letters) and a full applicative field name.
+What we mean by "JSON like" is a structure allowing to represent JSON data using a fields' dictionnary translating between a "shortcut" (one or few uppercase letters) and a full applicative field name.
 This translation can be done rather late (e.g. in the application server) if the sensors are managed from there.

 ## Table of 48 characters in 4 rows of 16 codes